| Jul 19, 2023

 We here at ARCAS have to contribute to the conservation of these endangered species while also contributing to the sustainable livelihoods of low-income local residents.
 This year the nests might be in more danger because people have lost their jobs and see the sale of turtle eggs still as a lucrative income.
 For this reason, part of the funds raised through GlobalGiving are used to hire local guides to accompany groups of tourists to witness firsthand the mystical experience of seeing a sea turtle lay its nest, or release hatchlings and watch them scamper down the beach into the sea.

 We hopefully can count again on the support of all the amazing and generous donors through GlobalGiving.

-Many thanks as well to our staff, collaborators and volunteers who spent many a night under wind and rain patrolling the beaches and burying nests: Alan Marroquin, Marie Renee Contreras, Jose Jorge Ubico, Alex Garcia, Marisette Quiñonez, Salome Hernandez, and Alejandra Morales.
+Many thanks to our staff and collaborators who have spent many nights under wind and rain patrolling the beaches and burying nest.

 Thanks very much for your generous support for our sea turtle conservation efforts, especially in these times of crisis.
 Please let me know if you have any questions, and please come and visit us.
 The Hawaii Park is open to public again, both for day visitors and volunteers!
 And if you want to come and release hatchlings with your children, please contact us for availability.